zappbrandigan/wiki_docs/docs/music-publishing/glossary.md

 **Printed Music Royalties** - Royalties collected for the sale of printed sheet music, including musical notation and lyrics, separately or in combination.
 Printed music royalties are generally paid directly to the publisher and will vary depending on the usage type and whether it’s a physical or digital reproduction.

-**Public Performance** - Public performance includes transmission or broadcast of a work outside of a closed group, and includes digital streaming, television or radio broadcast, played over the speakers in clubs and restaurants, on websites, or on other broadcasting systems.
+**Public Performance** - Public performance includes transmission or broadcast of a work outside a closed group, and includes digital streaming, television or radio broadcast, played over the speakers in clubs and restaurants, on websites, or on other broadcasting systems.

 **Publisher Share** - The publisher share, or “publisher’s share of performance,” is the portion of performance royalties that is paid over to a publisher, publishing administrator, or to the songwriter if they are self-published.
 It is distinguished in this way from the writer share.